[CFS PLAYBOOK] BEHAVIOUR

 2.3 CREATING A SUPPORTIVE ENVIRONMENT

-Compass Forest School fosters an environment where children feel seen, safe, and connected.
-Crew members build relationships based on trust, validate emotions, and use proactive strategies to manage and support distress before escalation.
+Crew create an environment where children feel seen, safe, and connected.
+Building relationships based on trust, validation of all feelings and emotions, and use of proactive strategies to manage and support distress before escalation.
 The physical environment is designed to reduce stressors, encourage autonomy, and support children in developing emotional awareness.
-Predictability, clear expectations, and gentle guidance help children feel secure.
-Regular reflection within the team maintains a consistent, emotionally attuned approach.

-2.4 RESPONDING TO OVERSTIMULATED BEHAVIOUR
+2.4 RESPONDING TO DYSREGULATION

-2.5 TEACHING EMOTIONAL SKILLS THROUGH CO-REGULATION
+2.8 COACHING EMOTIONAL SKILLS THROUGH CO-REGULATION

-2.10 RECORD KEEPING
+2.9 RECORD KEEPING

 High-quality record keeping underpins safeguarding, accountability and continuous improvement across Compass Forest School.
 Crew maintain accurate, timely and secure records of concerns, incidents, accidents, decisions and actions to ensure risks are identified, managed and reviewed effectively.